dag/relvlast/docs/index.rst

 We also make a persistent object that we will use as the root of our tree of persistent objects.
-The actual root of the persistent storage is a dict but using a virtual root like this is more maintainable - we can set defaults, add methods to the root object, and access childrens as attributes.
+The actual root of the persistent storage is a dict but using a virtual root like this is more maintainable - we can set defaults, add methods to the root object, and access children as attributes.
 Note that this object is just an object and does nothing fancy except knowing when it's been mutated and needs to be written to the storage.